How To Buy a Rental Property

 2. Obtain Financing

-Next, you want to decide how you will pay for the property.
+The next step in buying a rental property is figuring out your financing.
 If you have the funds, you may choose to pay cash – that way, you keep more of the profit and won't have to worry as much about the vacancy.
 You can also get a mortgage but be aware that loans for investment properties often have more stringent requirements compared to if you were financing a primary residence.
 So, you should be prepared to make a down payment of at least 15-20%.
 Or, if you have considerable equity in your primary residence, you could use a home equity loan to finance an investment property.
 But this can be risky because it jeopardizes your home if you default.

 3. Begin Scouting Properties